FY 2016

 IMG_0279

-facilitated by Kyoto City Urban Development Advisors, and after the debriefing session, opinion exchange meetings and exchange meetings were held as a place to casually discuss what they learned from being involved in the learning town collaboration project.
-Approximately 60 participants, including not only those related to the selected organizations but also those who came to listen to the presentations, were divided into groups of 4 or 5 and exchanged opinions while changing group members on the themes of what they learned after looking back on their activities, specific episodes that led to learning, and what they would like to do in the future through regional collaboration.
-In addition, in order to share what they talked about in these groups, they wrote down what impressed them at the end on sticky notes and posted them on the board, further deepening their exchange.
+Facilitated by Kyoto City Urban Development Advisors, after the debriefing session, an opinion exchange meeting and exchange meeting were held as a place to frankly discuss what was learned through the Gakumachi Collaboration Project.
+Approximately 60 participants, including not only those involved in the selected organizations but also those who came to listen to the presentations, were divided into groups of 4 or 5 and exchanged opinions while changing group members on themes such as what they learned and what they learned and specific episodes that led to learning, what they would like to do in the future in regional collaboration, and what they expect.
+In addition, in order to share what was said in these groups, we wrote down what impressed us on a sticky note at the end and posted it on the board, further deepening the exchange.

 IMG_0321